 'Ncinetti - Calabria

-The 'Ncinetti or Uncinetti, are typical Easter biscuits from the south of Italy.
+The 'Ncinetti or Uncinetti, are typical Easter biscuits that originate in south of Italy.
 The 'ncinetti are traditionally prepared on the occasion of Palm Sunday and then hung to decorate the palms outside the church.
-They are simply made of eggs, sugar and flour, but are special because of their thick layer of icing made with egg yolk and anise.
+They are easy to make and the ingredients include eggs, sugar and flour, but are special because of their thick layer of icing made with egg yolk and anise.

 Cassata - Sicily

 Cassata is definitely one of the most popular Italian desserts abroad.
-It is a sponge cake made with creamy ricotta, aromatic almond and candied fruit.
-There are many local varieties that make it unique and special both in appearance and in the dough.
-If you can't handle a whole cake, you can also buy it in single portions, called cassatine.
+It is a sponge cake made with creamy ricotta, aromatic almond flavours and candied fruit.
+There are many local varieties that make it unique and special both in appearance and in the dough, and if you can't handle a whole cake, you can also buy it in single portions, called cassatine.

 Cuddura - Sardinia

-This is a very simple dessert made of leavened bread dough (or shortbread) and decorated with hard-boiled eggs and colored sprinkles.
-They can be found in many different shapes and sizes and can be in the shape of a basket, a dove, bells, hearts, dolls, etc. Each shape has its own meaning.
+This is a very simple dessert made of leavened bread dough (or shortbread) and decorated with hard-boiled eggs and coloured sprinkles.
+This sweet Easter treat can be found in many different shapes and sizes and can be in the shape of a basket, a dove, bells, hearts, dolls, and many more, while each shape has its own meaning.